 The Reviews Say It All

-Many travelers rave about the guides’ knowledge and enthusiasm.
+Many travelers love the guides’ knowledge and enthusiasm.
 One reviewer mentioned, “Sam (our guide) was very friendly and knowledgeable — most importantly he got us to where we could see the lights and get some incredible pictures!”
 Several reviews specifically highlight guides’ efforts to find the best viewing spots, sometimes even crossing borders to Finland.

 The food gets a thumbs-up, with homemade vegan and gluten-free soup being a highlight.
 Guests also love the photographic tips, with one reviewer praising Shoja’s expertise in teaching them how to capture the night sky with their phones and cameras.